Davidsonity/SonityAI-InfoBotApp/README.md

 Feel free to ask questions or input your queries to get instant and automated responses from the InfoBot.

+## Blog

+To learn more about the InfoBot project, read our blog post: [Introducing InfoBot: Your Personal Information Assistant](https://medium.com/@davidsonity/introducing-infobot-your-personal-information-assistant-a9fb8cb7da71)

 ## Limitations

 - Limited knowledge: The chatbot can only provide responses to questions it has encountered during training.
 It may not handle unfamiliar or out-of-scope questions effectively.